zxl2014swjx/HAPS/README.md

 # HAPS
-Human Antigen Presentation Score
-The codes and files for the study of HAPS.
+The codes and files for the study of HAPS (Human Antigen Presentation Score).